-The first reason for observing public meetings is to watch their general operations.
+1. Watch their general operations.
 What issues are being discussed and how is the meeting being conducted?
 Does the agency comply with the open meeting laws?

-The second reason for observing public meetings is to watch for issues on which the League should be taking action - speaking out.
+2. Watch for issues on which the League should be taking action - speaking out.
 If an item that is being discussed is related to one of LWVPA's positions then include that in your report.
 We'll look into it and see whether it's something that the League should be speaking out on.

-Finally, and maybe most importantly, observing makes a statement that the community is watching the process of government.
+3. Observing makes a statement that the community is watching the process of government.
 The League observer is the representative of the public at these meetings.

 What to do when you observe: